Quick info

 Since 2005, synthetic cannabinoids have been sold in incense blends made from herbs or in so-called incense sticks/room air fresheners.
 Typical examples include Spice Gold, Spice Silver, Bloom, Bonzai, Sence, and Yucatan Fire.
 These products are usually sold over the Internet and in "head stores" as so-called "legal high products" in brightly printed sachets made of metal foil.
 However, they are also available under their chemical names as pure substances.
 The legislative body constantly updates the narcotics directory, which is why the substances often quickly disappear from the market again and new creations appear.

-Since 2020, it has become increasingly common in Switzerland for synthetic cannabinoids to be sprayed/applied to legally produced CBD cannabis in order to be able to sell it deceptively as natural THC-containing cannabis more profitably on the black market.
+Since 2020, it has increasingly occurred in the German-speaking region that synthetic cannabinoids are sprayed/applied to legally produced CBD cannabis in order to be able to sell it deceptively as natural THC-containing cannabis more profitably on the black market.
 This development is most likely related to the overproduction of legal CBD cannabis and the resulting collapse of the Swiss CBD market.
-Cannabis products (hemp flowers or hashish) on which synthetic cannabinoids have been sprayed/applied are visually and taste-wise not recognisable as such.
+Cannabis products (hemp flowers or hashish) on which synthetic cannabinoids have been sprayed/applied are visually and tastefully not recognizable as such.

 If you or someone else needs urgent help after taking drugs or alcohol, call an ambulance on 144.
 Tell the emergency responders everything you know.